Our church prayerfully and financially supports several missionary families and organisations engaged in God’s work beyond our local community.

 Ministry Training Strategy (MTS) works with Christians and churches across Australia to recruit and train gospel workers through ministry apprenticeships.
 Going into full-time ministry is a significant decision, so MTS helps prospective ministry workers to get a taste for ministry even before they enrol in theological college.

-MTS apprenticeships go for two-years and enable the apprentice to benefit from authentic relationships and learning experiences that are impossible to teach in the classroom.
-Jesus encourages us to pray that God would raise up workers for the harvest, and there are still so many people in Australia who have never heard the gospel.
+MTS apprenticeships take 2 years, enabling the apprentice to benefit from authentic relationships and learning experiences that are impossible to teach in the classroom.
+Jesus encourages us to pray that God would raise up workers for the harvest, and there are still so many people in Australia who haven’t heard the gospel.

 You can donate to the work of MTS here and subscribe to their PrayerMate feed here.